 By Natasha Karunaratne

-50 years ago this week, during the first week of March 1968, over 10,000 students throughout East Los Angeles high schools walked out of their classrooms to stand up for the educational rights of Mexican-American students.
+During the first week of March 1968, over 10,000 students throughout East Los Angeles high schools walked out of their classrooms to stand up for the educational rights of Mexican-American students.
 Some of the leaders insisted that it was more than a walk out, it was a “Chicano Blowout.”
 Mexican-American students in Los Angeles were attending schools with some of the lowest graduation rates in the country.
 Moreover, classrooms were overcrowded, and students were frustrated.
 Something had to change.

 The 1960s were a time of intense civil rights activism in the U.S. and the world – the Black Led-Civil Rights movement led to profound legal and social change, the Stonewall riots in New York have come to be recognized as a turning point in the struggle for LGBTQ rights, and protests against the Vietnam War were spreading across the country.
 It was in this context that the Mexican American Civil Rights Movement began.
 Instead of focusing on a single issue, activists targeted a broad cross-section of issues—from the restoration of land grants to farm workers rights, to voting and political rights, and to education.
 Sadly, outside of the names of Cesar Chavez and Dolores Huerta, there has been very little attention given to this important American story.